shosone/consoleapp/README.md

-# consoleapp
+# libconsoleapp.a
-Consoleapp is c library for console applications.
+libconsoleapp.a is a C library for make it easy to develop a console applications.

 ## consoleapp/option
 Functions that check error of option of console application and grouping contents attached to option are summarized.